 Although alcohol is one of the most commonly abused drugs, it can also be very dangerous to withdraw from.
 The rate of alcohol consumption in the US in 2013 was 86.6% while 24.6% of Americans reported binge drinking — an alcohol consumption pattern associated with even greater health risks.

 Detoxing from alcohol can result in seizures and delirium tremens (DT’s).
 Approximately 3% of alcohol withdrawal DT’s are fatal.
-Those at highest risk for seizure complications are people who have been through detox multiple times, have abnormal liver function or are older.
+Those at highest risk for seizure complications are people who have been through detox multiple times, have an abnormal liver function or are older.

 Medications commonly used for medical detox from alcohol are in the benzodiazepine class of drugs (benzos).
 Specific drug names include: